ArkEcosystem/gitbook-arktippr/arktippr-commands.md

 Sticker codes can only be used one time.

-**Did You Know?** You can use STICKERS for any Reddit user on any Subreddit- you are not confined to Ark's Subreddit!
+{% hint style="info" %}**Did You Know?** You can use STICKERS for any Reddit user on any Subreddit- you are not confined to Ark's Subreddit!{% endhint %}

 ---